From Jar to native cross-platform Java with pipeline

 └──Main.class

-Whereas GraalVM searches the entry class at com.blck.MRT.Main.class .
+Whereas GraalVM searches the entry class at com.blck.MRT.Main.class.
 The issue is the extended structure of this jar.
 You could try a custom shaded jar or follow the docs.
 AOT is another concern.
 I deem source compilation much simpler.

 Electron-builder config

-One can configure electron-builder in package.json .
-Everything happens in build .
+Electron-builder can be configured in package.json.
+Everything is specified in build.
 The options can be found in the docs.
-The excerpt shows how to set an output file name.
+The following excerpt shows how to set an output file name.
 The ${version} is taken from the version higher up.
 The .${ext} means that the extension will match the original file’s extension.
-I named the /buildResources folder, where additional build files and scripts exist, well, buildResources . output , that means the temporary build files and the installer, is set to the folder /distribution .
+I named the /buildResources folder, where additional build files and scripts exist, well, buildResources. output, that means the temporary build files and the installer, is set to the folder /distribution.
 Each platform has its tag where one can apply any options from the docs.
 Windows installers can be NSIS or MSI.
 And it has icon embedding!
-Another manual step was eliminated.
+Another manual step eliminated.

 "build": {